ucb-bar/hammer/e2e/README.md

 ### Configs

 The Make variables `*_CONF` specify the configs to set up a flow.
-The order of precedence reads from right to left (i.e. each file overrides all files to its left).
+The order of precedence for the configs assigned to `CONFS`, listed below, reads from right to left (i.e. each file overrides all files to its left), with the environment config (`ENV_YML`) taking precedence over all of these project configs (`CONFS`).
-These configs are summarized below.
+These are summarized below.

 ```shell
 CONFS ?= $(PDK_CONF) $(TOOLS_CONF) $(DESIGN_CONF) $(DESIGN_PDK_CONF) $(SIM_CONF) $(POWER_CONF)
 ```

-- `ENV_YML`- Environment configs that specify CAD tool license servers and paths are in `configs-env` (NOTE: this will take precedence over any other config file)
+- `ENV_YML`- Environment configs that specify CAD tool license servers and paths are in `configs-env` This will take precedence over any other config file.
 - `PDK_CONF` - PDK configs shared across all runs with this PDK are in `configs-pdk`
 - `TOOLS_CONF` - Tool configs to select which CAD tool flow to use are in `configs-tools`
 - Design-specific configs are located in `configs-design/<design>`, and are summarized below: